biostatYu/LRT/Example.md

 [1] 0.003821497

-$obsLRT is the LRT statistic, $pvalue is the corresponding p-value and $lambda is the ratio of sigam_g2/sigam_e2.
+"$obsLRT" is the LRT statistic, "$pvalue" is the corresponding p-value and "$lambda" is the ratio of sigam_g2/sigam_e2.